isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 <p>You would have received a Notice of Hearing which comprises the details
 of the documents and the procedures involved in the hearing process.</p>
 <p></p>
-<p>Where the case is complex, the Disciplinary Committee Chair may decide
+<p>Where the case is complex, the independent Disciplinary Committee Chair
-that a pre-hearing meeting with you may be necessary to assist the Disciplinary Committee managing the hearing process.</p>
+may decide that a pre-hearing meeting with you may be necessary to assist the independent Disciplinary Committee managing the hearing process.</p>
 <p></p>
 <p>You can find out more of the hearing procedures in Section 18 of the Handbook.</p>
 </div>